brumai/brumai.github.io/README.md

 * Bex - Organises all the food and drink every month
 * Aline - Writes our newsletter (as well as being an IP boffin!)
 * Graham - Runs awesome discussions for us
-* Trevor - Kindly hosts us as Aston Uni
+* Dr. Peter Lewis  - Kindly hosts us as Aston Uni
 * Peet - Organises BrumAI